The Med Surg Nurse: An Unsung Healthcare Hero

 What is the career outlook for medical surgical nursing?

-According to NurseJournal.org, employment for medical surgical nurses is expected to grow by 30% through 2022.
-This accelerated growth can be primarily attributed to the growing rate of chronic health conditions (e.g., obesity, heart disease, diabetes) in the United States.
+According to NurseJournal.org, demand for med surg nurses is projected to grow at a rate of 7% through 2030.
+This accelerated growth can be primarily attributed to the growing rate of chronic health conditions (e.g., obesity, heart disease, diabetes) in the United States, in addition to widespread medical crises like COVID-19.
 Furthermore, the current shortage of qualified nurses within all specialties means that there will continue to be a high demand for medical surgical nurses in the years to come.

 Why should a med surg nurse partner with a healthcare staffing agency?

 There are three main reasons why a med surg nurse should partner with a healthcare staffing agency:

 - Access to Opportunities – Healthcare staffing agencies have access to a variety of med surg nursing positions.
 This means med surg RNs have a better chance of finding a position that meets their criteria (e.g., shift preference, location, facility setting) when they partner with a healthcare staffing agency.